Hospital Admitting Privileges: Do They Matter for Your Primary Care?

-If you are searching for a primary care physician, you’re probably asking several questions about things that matter in your decision making process.
+If you are searching for a new primary care physician, you’re probably asking several questions about things that matter in your decision-making process.

 You might also be concerned about something called hospital admitting privileges.
 They might not be the top consideration on your list, but when it comes to you and your family, you prepare for everything.

 But what exactly are hospital admitting privileges?
-Are they still used today?
+Are they still used by primary care physicians today?
 Is it important for your doctor to have hospital admitting privileges?
 And how do concierge medicine practices handle hospital visits by their patients?

 Let’s get you some answers.